networknext/next/README.md

 ## Relay Backend (Go)

 Manages the database of connected relays and tells them which other relays to ping.
-Collates ping statistics received from relays into a cost matrix which is used by the optimizer to calculate the route matrix.
+Collates ping statistics received from relays into a cost matrix.

 - Command: [`cmd/relay_backend`](./cmd/relay_backend)